eugenesvk/bypass-paywalls-chrome-clean/README.md

 If you want to permanently install the latest [master ZIP-file from GitLab](https://gitlab.com/magnolia1234/bypass-paywalls-firefox-clean/-/archive/master/bypass-paywalls-firefox-clean-master.zip) (with post-release fixes) use a Firefox browser which allows using unsigned add-ons like Firefox Developer Portable (go to about:config and set xpinstall.signatures.required to false) or LibreWolf (for both no automatic updates of add-on).\
 Or load a temporary add-on in regular Firefox (go to about:debugging#/runtime/this-firefox & load manifest.json from unpacked (master-zip) folder.

 By default BPC has limited host permissions, but you can opt-in to enable custom sites (and also clear cookies/block general paywall-scripts for unlisted sites).
-You can also just request host permissions for the custom sites you added yourself (or click *clear cookies* (BPC-icon) to ask for permission for current site).\
+You can also just request host permissions for the custom sites you've added yourself (or click *clear cookies* (BPC-icon) to ask for host permission for current site).\
 You can also install the custom add-on version (with host permissions for all sites).

 ### Update